Aboriginal culturearound Darwin

 Discover the wealth and diversity of the region’s culture and hear the ancient Dreamtime stories that will enrich your Top End experience.

-Discover the rich and diverse traditions and culture of the region’s indigenous peoples.
-Through the art and stories of the land’s traditional owners, learn about ancient Dreamtime stories and the strong spiritual connection between the region’s people, land, and wildlife.
-An introduction to the region’s complex and fascinating indigenous culture and history is vital to any visit to the Top End.
+Through the art and stories of the land’s traditional owners, learn aboutthe strong spiritual connection between the region’s people, land, and wildlife.
+An introduction to the region’s complex and fascinating culture and history is vital to any visit to the Top End.

 Darwin’s galleries are the perfect place to get acquainted Aboriginal art and artists from around the region.
-Begin with the Museum and Gallery of the Northern Territory for a fascinating and broad overview of the region’s indigenous art and history before visiting locally owned and run indigenous art galleries, and meeting artists at work.
+Begin with the Museum and Gallery of the Northern Territory for a fascinating and broad overview of the region’s Aboriginal art and history.
+Visit locally owned and run Aboriginal art galleries, and meet the artists at work.
 Take a specialised tour of the Tiwi Islands’ art centres and galleries to see the paintings, carvings and ceramics the islands are famous for, and buy artworks directly from the artists.

-Join the crowds celebrating indigenous art and culture at one of the region’s art fairs or festivals.
+Join the crowds celebrating Aboriginal art and culture at one of the region’s art fairs or festivals.
 For an unforgettable experience, time your trip with the Milimika Festival on the Tiwi Islands – a festival of art, dance, music and… football.